Registration and Morning Coffee

 Adnan Bashir, Senior Manager, Global Corporate Communications, Hansen Technologies

-A Full-Day Workshop with Philippe Borremans: How to Defend Your Organization Against Online Rage and Bot-Fueled Crises
+A Full-Day Workshop with Philippe Borremans: How to Defend Your Organization Against Online Rage, Bot-Fueled Crises, and AI-Driven Manipulation

 Workshop Agenda